Sometimes, teachers ask students to evaluate one or more persons,

 KNOWLEDGE

-Kendra Young Kendra considers her role as a vampire slayer to be a sacred “calling,” and her culture takes her calling seriously.
+Kendra Young | Kendra considers her role as a vampire slayer to be a sacred

+Kendra fights Buffy to a standstill.
 Kendra is able to propose a compromise when doing so seems to be in her best interest and to accept compromise (she proposes a truce with Buffy and suggests that they let Giles sort out the problem of the existence of two slayers.)
+Kendra is unaware that her emotions give her “power,” helping her to fight more effectively. |

-Kendra learns much of her knowledge directly, through her own study; she is diligent about studying.
+Kendra learns much of her knowledge directly, through her own

 Observations